DuXDaniel/autolamella/README.md

 ## Citation
 If you find this useful, please cite our work.

+This fork has been edited by Daniel Du at Columbia University in New York City

 Genevieve Buckley, Gediminas Gervinskas, Cyntia Taveneau, Hariprasad Venugopal, James C. Whisstock, Alex de Marco, **Automated cryo-lamella preparation for high-throughput in-situ structural biology**, *Journal of Structural Biology*,